Do I need to arrive at Shannon Airport earlier than usual ahead of my flight?

 Where can I find hand sanitizing stations in Shannon Airport?

-When travelling through Shannon Airport, you will find hand washing facilities in our bathrooms, located at our check-in and arrivals hall as well as our transit lounge and after US CBP.
-We also provide a number of sanitation stations across the airport including frontline locations such as info desk, airport police desk, passport control and passenger screening.
+When travelling through Shannon Airport, you will find hand washing facilities in our bathrooms, located at our check-in and arrivals hall as well as our transit lounge and after U.S. C.B.P.
+We also provide a number of sanitation stations across the airport including frontline locations such as the Information Desk, airport police desk, passport control and passenger screening.
 These units are regularly checked throughout the day but if you do find one empty, we would be grateful if you could notify a staff member so we can refill it.

 What measures are in place to protect passengers and staff?

 The safety of all our passengers, crew and staff is paramount.
 The HPSC, which is part of the Health Service Executive (HSE), sets the public health guidelines on how to deal with contagious diseases.
 We are continuing to follow all of the HPSC’s guidelines as well as implementing new safety measures across the airport.
 We have installed over 4,000 pieces of COVID-19 signage across the terminal building.
 Multiple sanitiser dispensers, special hand sanitation stations and disinfectant wipes are located throughout the airport starting at the entry doors.
 We have also set up protective screens between you and our customer facing staff.
 To see all our measures, click here.

 Please check-in online via your airline’s website or mobile app before you arrive at the airport, if possible.
 Glass separation screens have been installed at all airline check-in desks for passengers who need to check-in at the airport.

 Will my flight be affected?

 Our advice is to contact your airline directly before travelling to the airport.
 Your airline will have the most up-to-date information about their schedule.
 You can find contact details for our airline partners here.